R-Rubab/R-Rubab/README.md

 * 🌍  I'm based in Pakistan.
 * ✉️  You can contact me at [urubab011@gmail.com](mailto:urubab011@gmail.com).
 * 🚀  I'M CURRENTLY WORKING ON FLUTTER (MOBILE APPLICATION).
-* 🧠  I'm learning NextJs, NodeJs and Al concepts.
+* 🧠  I'm learning MongoDB, NodeJs and Cloud Computing.
 * 🤝  I'm open to collaborating on Projects.
 * ⚡  I'm also enthusiastic about being a Front-End Web Developer—Spread the word!🙌